 The Shawshank Redemption is a solid example of this phenomenon.
 This film follows the friendship between two prisoners in the Shawshank prison, Red and Andy.
 Red has been imprisoned for decades when Andy is interned, and Red thinks this new guy is going to crack under the strain of prison life, but Andy won’t go down so easily.
 Red eventually figures out that he kinda likes this new guy.
 The two become friends and take steps to make Shawshank a less terrible place.

-Like Belle, Andy is a pillar of uncontaminated virtue.
 Even without the audience’s context that Andy is innocent of the crime he is being punished for, it’s clear he doesn’t really belong in a place like Shawshank.
-Andy seems to be the personification of goodness itself, and this gives our investment in him a sense of urgency.
+Like Belle, Andy seems to be the personification of goodness itself, and this gives our investment in him a sense of urgency.
 If he can survive the abuse of the prison system, maybe goodness can overcome all things.
 As such, the main tension of the film comes from whether or not Shawshank is eventually going to extinguish his light.

 In this film, who’s the main character?
 Most would say it’s Andy.
 The movie begins with his imprisonment in Shawshank, he’s the one actively bettering the lives of those around him, and the plot’s tension revolves around what will happen to him.
 But who’s the one with the character arc?
 The answer is clearly Red.
-He’s the one with the character flaw (his resigned cynicism) that he gets to overcome as he interacts with Andy.
+He’s the one with the character flaw that he gets to overcome as he interacts with Andy.
 In order to have a satisfying story, someone in your story generally needs to grow, but that someone doesn’t have to be the protagonist.
-Sometimes the protagonist is there to facilitate the growth of another character, or even the audience as a whole.
+Sometimes the protagonist is there to facilitate the growth of another character, or even the audience itself.

 The classical Disney Princesses actually really understood this principle.
 Snow White doesn’t have to grow in her narrative, she just has to survive.
 If Snow White can overcome the wrath of the Evil Queen, then maybe goodness has a chance in this fallen world, and so it becomes the goal of the seven dwarfs, who function like audience inserts, to see that Snow White make it to the end.
 Again, Belle has a lot more in common with Snow White than the Emma Watson crowd will ever acknowledge.